morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * Very clear time references, as tim + number
 * Written works and books, as wor + number

 The order of the number follow in the majority of the cases the order that I have been following encoding the Bible.
 So Jesus is per1 not because I think he is very important, but because he is the first person been mentioned in Matthew (the first book that I encoded).
+Take in considerartion that God is per14.

 To know more about the information that is encoded about each of this entities, read the section about the ontology.